 This course explores the methods and theories of contemporary public sculpture.
 Emphasis will be placed on the mastery of skills and techniques relating to materials suitable for outdoor display, including woodworking, welding, sewing, and fiberglass resin.
 Discussions, readings and slide lectures delve deeply into both the practical issues of public art- model-making, site selection, and presenting ideas for approval- but also the theoretical considerations- how and why art in the public sphere is so distinct from more traditional gallery art.
 Issues of permanence, site-specificity, community engagement, and environmental concerns will be explored through a series of projects such as inflatable art, ambient art, and construction of a large-scale sculpture for exhibition on campus.
 In addition to completed projects, advanced students will be expected to lead an in-class demonstration on a material or technique they have mastered, complete a research paper on a public artist, and present their research in an oral presentation.
-Prerequisite: Introduction to Sculpture and any 200-level studio art course natural sources such as wind, and manual or man-driven operations.
-Demonstrations provide the technical and material expertise necessary to complete related projects such as automaton, flying devices, and Rube Goldberg machines.
-Advanced students will demonstrate mastery of techniques and materials related to time-based construction.
-Discussions, readings and slide lectures will focus on examples of kinetic art and time-based art through recent art history, with emphasis on conceptual and visual concerns of moving objects; not just how they function physically, but how they are interpreted in the context of our fast-paced, post-industrial culture.
-In addition to completed projects, advanced students will be expected to lead an in-class demonstration on a material or technique they have mastered, complete a research paper on a public artist, and present their research in an oral presentation.
 Prerequisite: Introduction to Sculpture and any 200-level studio art course

+DISTRIBUTION AREA PREREQUISITES CREDITS Arts and Humanities Introduction to Sculpture and any 200-level studio art course 1 course